Phonological history of Old Irish: Rounding of vowels by labiovelars

-Compensatory lengthening after fricatives
+Compensatory lengthening before fricatives

 After a-affection occurred in Primitive Irish, dental and velar fricatives were dropped when immediately preceding a sonorant consonant, but transformed the preceding vowel into a long vowel or a diphthong.
 This development affected both stressed and unstressed syllables.

 Proto-Celtic long vowels and diphthongs

 Proto-Celtic long vowels and diphthongs develop in stressed syllables as follows: